Black & Veatch sees growing U.S. water system needs

-(Reuters) - Engineering and construction group Black & Veatch is looking for new investors to help U.S. towns find cash to fix their water supply systems, the head of the company said on Wednesday.
+April 11 (Reuters) - Engineering and construction group Black & Veatch is looking for a way to get paid from cash-strapped, U.S. towns for fixing their water supply systems, the head of the company said on Wednesday.

 Many of those municipalities have seen their tax revenues shrink in recent years, forcing them to delay upgrades to aging water delivery and waste water systems, Len Rodman, the chief executive and chairman of the privately held company told Reuters in an interview.